openlab-at-city-tech/openlab/wp-content/plugins/pager-widget/readme.txt

 1. The Pager Widget added to the page bottom widget area.

 == Changelog ==

+= 1.8.3 =
+* Fix log warnings about undefined sortStoryModeAlphabetically.
+* Tested up to WordPress 6.2.2.

 = 1.8.2 =
 * Don’t render widget on non-hierarchical post types.